-The results for BTES for the case of Rome are shown in Figure 47 and Figure 48.
 No BTES results are shown for conventional DH temperatures, as the TRNSYS model developed in this work was not designed to work with these temperature levels together with a borehole storage.
-The results in Figure 47 show that the introduction of relatively small BTES capacity (up to 200,000 m water eq.) leads to a lowering of the thermal energy price, for all scenarios that have a high surplus heat temperature and FLEXYNETS forward and return temperatures.
-The introduction of 200,000 m of BTES leads to a reduction in CO2 emissions from around 6 kton/year to approx. 4.5 kton/year (a reduction of 25%).
-It can also be seen in the figure that the CO2 emissions can be reduced from approx. 6 kton/year to approx. 1 kton/year (a reduction by 80%) by investing in 1 million m (water eq.)
+The introduction of BTES leads to a lowering of the thermal energy price, for all scenarios that have a high surplus heat temperature and FLEXYNETS forward and return temperatures.
+It can be seen in Figure 62 that the CO_2 emissions can be reduced from approx. 5 - 6 kilotonne/year to around 1 kilotonne/year (a reduction of around 75 - 90) by investing in $\frac{1}{2}$ - 1 million m3 (water eq.)
 BTES capacity.
-These results indicate that BTES could be a very relevant storage technology for this system.
+The thermal energy price for this size of BTES is even below the price with no BTES storage capacity.
+These results indicate that BTES could be a very relevant storage technology for FLEXYNETS.

-It can be seen in Figure 47 that both the thermal energy price and the $CO_2$ emissions have an optimum for the case of high-temperature surplus heat and FLEXYNETS network temperatures.
+It can be seen in Figure 62 that both the thermal energy price and the CO2 emissions have an optimum for the case of high-temperature surplus heat and FLEXYNETS network temperatures.
 The most likely explanation for this is that the heat losses associated with BTES are rather large, and the required heating and cooling energy to make up for these losses increases as more water (with increasing storage size) is circulated in and out of the BTES (with corresponding losses in temperature).
 This could perhaps be improved upon by reducing the flow through the BTES, compared to the flow settings used in the calculations shown here.

-Figures are grouped in one page per storage technology in the following four pages (TTES, PTES, ATES and BTES respectively).
-A summary of the results for all four thermal energy storage types for the case of Rome are shown in Figure 49 and Figure 50, for a 100% surplus share and for the temperature levels that performed best in most of the scenarios: 60 °C surplus heat temperature, 25 °C forward temperature and 10 °C return temperature.
+Figures are grouped in one page per storage technology in the following pages (TTES, PTES, ATES and BTES respectively).
+A summary of the results for all four TES types for the case of Rome are shown in Figure 64 and Figure 65 for a 100% surplus share and for the temperature levels that performed best in most of the scenarios: 60 °C surplus heat temperature, 25 °C forward temperature and 10 °C return temperature.

-The lowest thermal energy price (approx. 50% reduction compared to no storage) among these scenarios can be obtained by investing in 1 - 2 million m of ATES (water equivalents), which also results in a large reduction in CO2 emissions (approx. 60 - 85%).
-In case obtaining the largest possible CO2 reductions has 1st priority, investing in 1.5 - 2 million m PTES would be the best option.
-This would result in CO2 emission reductions of over 90% and a thermal energy price 8 - 15 $\in$ /MWh higher than in the case of no storage (which is still more than 20 $\in$ /MWh lower than the assumed price in the network without the surplus heat availability).
-An investment in 1 million m would reduce the CO2 emissions by approx. 80% while increasing the thermal energy price by only 2 - 3 $\in$ /MWh.
+Approx. 50% energy price reduction (40% - 60%) compared to no storage can be obtained by investing in 1 - 2 million m3 of ATES (water equivalents), which also results in a large reduction in CO2 emissions (approx. 55 - 85%).
+In case obtaining the largest possible CO2 reductions has 1st priority, investing in 1.5 - 2 million m3 PTES would be the best option.
+This would result in CO2 emission reductions of over 95% and a thermal energy price 8 - 15 \notin /MWh higher than in the case of no storage (which is still more than 20 \notin /MWh lower than the assumed price in the network without the surplus heat availability).
+In comparison, an investment in a 1 million m3 PTES would reduce the CO2 emissions by approx. 80% while increasing the thermal energy price by only 2 - 3 \notin /MWh.

-Investing in BTES yields a slightly lower thermal energy price than PTES, but more $CO_2$ reductions for BTES volumes of 1 million m (water eq.) or smaller.
-TTES performs well in reducing the $CO_2$ emissions, but is considerably more expensive than the other technologies for usage as a seasonal storage.
+Investing in BTES yields a lower thermal energy price than PTES, but more CO_2 reductions can be achieved for PTES than for BTES at volumes of about 1.2 million m3 (water eq.) or larger.
+TTES performs well in reducing the CO_2 emissions, but is considerably more expensive than the other technologies for usage as a seasonal storage.